megaoptim/megaoptim-wp/readme.txt

 == Description ==
 **MegaOptim is image optimization plugin/service and that is easy to use, stable and actively maintained by dedicated team behind.**

 The plugin uses minimal resources on your server and all the heavy lifting is done by our API service in the cloud.
-No binaries will be installed on your server to resize or compress images directly on it unlike some other plugins.
+No binaries will be ever installed on your server.

-= What is image optimization / compression? =
+= What is image optimization / compression and why it is important? =

 Image Optimization is delivering the high-quality images in the right format, dimension, size, and resolution while keeping the smallest possible size.
-This will increase your page load speed and boost your SEO.

 = How much does MegaOptim cost? =

 The service comes with **500 FREE images/tokens per month for everyone**.
-Additional tokens can be purchased starting from $4.99 for 6000 tokens.
+We also have unlimited plan and creating sub-accounts for your clients.
 Check out our prices <a href="https://megaoptim.com/pricing" target="_blank">here</a>.

 Want more tokens for free?
 Help us spread MegaOptim and earn 120 tokens per sign up and 300 tokens once customer becomes paid customer.
-Our Referral program can be found in the <a target="_blank" href="https://megaoptim.com/dashboard">dashboard area</a>.
+Our Referral program can be found in the <a target="_blank" href="https://app.megaoptim.com/">dashboard area</a>.

 = What features does MegaOptim offer? =